kevin-funderburg/alfred-school-bookmarks/README.md

  <kbd>⌃</kbd> |  zoom meeting
  no modifer |  OneNote section

-Since I have 3 classes, I have access to all 15 locations in an instant by using the shortcut key <kbd>⌥</kbd><kbd>⇧</kbd><kbd>;</kbd>, like below.
+- Since I have 3 classes, I have access to all 15 locations in an instant by using the shortcut key <kbd>⌥</kbd><kbd>⇧</kbd><kbd>;</kbd>
+- I added links to my personal and university github profiles for more convenience

 ![screennshot](imgs/modkeys.gif)

+### Storing the Data
-So to store the data for each of these paths, I created a small SQlite database called `classdata.db` to store the data for each class using the following SQL command (with some privacy stuff changed):
+So to store the data for each of these paths, I created a small SQlite database called `classdata.db` and used the following command (with some stuff changed for privacy) to create a `fall2020` table to store the data for each class.

-> this file is `create semester table.sql`
+> this is the contents of the file `create semester table.sql`

 ```SQL
 -- you can change these columns to whatever